-From Linux to Cloud, why Red Hat matters for every enterprise | ZDNet
+From Linux to cloud, why Red Hat matters for every enterprise | ZDNet

 Open source, a radical notion: Young also realized that Red Hat would need to work with other companies for long-term success.
 Today, everyone uses open source to work together.
 In the 90s, it was a radical notion.
 Red Hat was one of the first to realize that technology was not a zero-sum game.
 That, in fact, by making the pie bigger, rather than fighting for a larger slice of the pie, you could become more profitable.

 Red Hat has stayed true to that idea to the present day.
-Earlier this year, Jim Whitehurst, Red Hat's current CEO and president, said "Open source is the driving force behind much of the technology innovation."
+Earlier this year, Jim Whitehurst, Red Hat's current CEO and president, said, "Open source is the driving force behind much of the technology innovation."
 It's not just sharing code.
 It's "how organizations and individuals now work.
-Open source -- and the open source ethos of contribution, collaboration, and agility -- plays a critical role in enabling individuals to act. ...
+Open source -- and the open-source ethos of contribution, collaboration, and agility -- plays a critical role in enabling individuals to act. ...
 Through the collective action of extraordinary people willing to take risks and try new things, we're seeing organizations achieve the innovative breakthroughs everyone is always chasing."

-So it is that Red Hat is working with rivals and partners in such powerful open-source projects as: OpenStack, Infrastructure-as-a-Service (IaaS) cloud; Docker, containers; and Kubernetes, container management.
+So, it is that Red Hat is working with rivals and partners in such powerful open-source projects as OpenStack, Infrastructure-as-a-Service (IaaS) cloud; Docker, containers; and Kubernetes, container management.

 To Enterprise Linux and Beyond

 Young also realized early on that Linux would not be just for rebellious users who didn't want to use Windows or Unix.
-His revelation came when he visited Goddard Space Flight Center and Don Becker invited him to see a neat project he was working on: Beowulf, the first Linux supercomputer.
+His revelation came when he visited Goddard Space Flight Center, and Don Becker invited him to see a neat project he was working on: Beowulf, the first Linux supercomputer.
+It wasn't so much supercomputing, which made Young think.
+It was that Linux could be used for powerful computers, not merely desktops.
 Today, Linux utterly dominates supercomputing.
-It wasn't so much supercomputing, which made him think.
-It was that Linux could be used for powerful computers, not merely desktops.
-Red Hat Linux was on its way to becoming Red Hat Enterprise Linux (RHEL).
+And Red Hat Linux was on its way to becoming Red Hat Enterprise Linux (RHEL).

 Subscription success: Today, RHEL subscriptions is Red Hat's leading income source.
 When Red Hat made this move from personal Linux distributions to business Linux distributions in 2003 and 2004, people hated it.
 They screamed, "Red Hat has betrayed Linux" and "Red Hat wants to be the next Microsoft!"

-Paul Cormier, then Red Hat's vice president of engineering, now Red Hat's president of Products and Technologies, spearheaded the decision to leave behind its inexpensive distribution to move to a full business play.
+Paul Cormier, then Red Hat's vice president of engineering, now Red Hat's president of products and technologies, spearheaded the decision to leave behind its inexpensive distribution to move to a full business play.
 The last stable release, Red Hat 9, arrived in 2003, while RHEL made its first appearance.

 Cormier said later, many "engineers at the time didn't care about a business model.
 They wanted to work on Red Hat Linux.
 We had some level of turmoil inside the company with going to this new model.
 Some engineers left, but more stayed."